Triathlon and Time Trial Bike Fitting Part 1:

 From Dan Empfield www.Slowtwitch.com “The forward position places the rider over the cranks further and puts him/her in an aerodynamically sleek position.
 The position also saves key muscles for running.
 Road bike seat tube geometry is geared toward making efficient use of all leg muscles, especially the hamstrings, which is an important muscle to save for the run.
 Tri-geometry makes more use of the quads to generate power.”

-I do believe most everyone agrees with Dan’s first statement–this forward position “places the rider…in an aerodynamically sleek position.”
-It is Dan’s second statement conjures disagreement among professionals.
+We do believe most everyone agrees with Dan’s first statement–this forward position “places the rider…in an aerodynamically sleek position.”
+It is Dan’s second statement that conjures disagreement among professionals.
 Some studies indicated little to no noticeable change in physiological measures between a shallow seat tube angle and a steep seat tube angle.
 Ben Reuter and David Pascoe completed this study and published it in 2006 ‘Medicine & Science in Sports and Exercise.’
 Referring back to Dan’s statement, is that the same as saying “key muscles?”
 You can decide.
-I think most professionals agree with the use of the forward (aero) position.
+We think most professionals agree with the use of the forward (aero) position.
 However, all are not in agreement as to its exact benefits.

 Position and comfort in triathlons